nshawn4675/nshawn4675.github.io/_posts/2021-03-05-Average-of-Levels-in-Binary-Tree.md

 ---
 layout: post
 title: "[LeetCode March Challange] Day 05 - Average of Levels in Binary Tree"
 date: 2021-03-05 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Tree, Facebook]
+tags: [Easy, Tree, Depth-First Search, Breadth-First Search, Binary Tree, Facebook, C++]
 ---
 Given the <font color="red">root</font> of a binary tree, return *the average value of the nodes on each level in the form of an array*.
 Answers within <font color="red">10^-5</font> of the actual answer will be accepted.